Monday, August 10, 2009

 Open letter to California Senator Ms. Elquist

-My name is Sandeep Jain and I am a resident of the
+My name is Sandeep Jain and I am a resident of the city of Santa Clara.

-water scarcity in California.
+I care deeply about state of California and with this letter I want to bring to your kind attention the pressing issue of water scarcity in California.
 On its website, the Department of Water Resources mentions that “California is facing the most significant water crisis in its history”.

-I would like to suggest one approach which can help save several millions of gallons of water per year – through the use of
+I would like to suggest one approach which can help save several millions of gallons of water per year – through the use of waterless urinals in public places.

-Arizona and Oregon have already enacted bills and to this effect.
+States of Arizona and Oregon have already enacted bills and to this effect.

 Arizona Bill 2276 (effective Jan 1, 2005)